Prasadev-in/Somethingforsure.github.io/README.md

 function sayNo() {

     /*
-       After 4 attempts the button finally
+       After 4 attempts the button becomes
-       allows the user to continue.
+       clickable and opens the reason page.
     */

     if (noAttempts >= 4) {